 codes, tax law, Canadian court cases and legislation, law reviews, and patents.
 Business research allows users to create company profiles, lists, and comparisons, as well as SEC filings, account and country profiles.
 Company reports can be created and data can be downloaded into spreadsheets.
 The People tab allows users to find obituaries, elected officials, and industry contacts.
 It is compiled by and the user interface is provided by

-LGBT Life (much full-text; tutorials;
+LGBT Life with Full-text (much full-text; tutorials;

 RefWorks help; XLinks) contains full-text for 50 of the most important and historically significant LGBT (Lesbian, Gay, Bisexual, Transgender) journals, magazines and regional newspapers, as well as dozens of full-text monographs.
 The database includes comprehensive indexing and abstract coverage as well as a specialized LGBT thesaurus containing over 6,300 terms.
 It is produced by and the user